aaltomcc/cs-ej4101-fall-2019-036-starter/diary-036.md

 wanted to learn about the different tools used in DevOps and how they relate to each other, as I think there are many sets of tools which names themselves do not tell anything about their use.

-I was expected to learn the motivation and benefits behind the methodology, as I was suspicious if the benefits outweighed the workload of setting up a toolchain, let alone adjusting the whole organization culture towards the DevOps model.
+I was expecting to learn the motivation and benefits behind the methodology, as I was suspicious if the benefits outweighed the workload of setting up a toolchain, let alone the workload of adjusting the whole organization culture towards the DevOps model.
+Also, I wanted to do a hands-on exercise related to the subject, as I think a practical examples are the best way to learn.

 # Things I learned